Northern Learning Access Supports

-Participants at the The Hub learn, socialise and engage with their local community in a variety of settings.
-Hub programs are designed to enhance life skills and promote choice, inclusion and independence.
+Participants at the The Access Hub learn, socialise and engage with their local community in a variety of settings.
+Our programs are designed to enhance life skills and promote choice, inclusion and independence.
 We provide supportive and educational community-based programs for young people and adults with disability.

 Creative arts